Index

 Studying with a low time commitment (due to work obligations etc.) will either result in your eventual deregistration from the program (due to failed last exam attempts) or in the need to extend your study period to 5, 6 (or, in justified cases, even more) semesters.
 Please be aware that this extension will affect your planned financial budget significantly!
 Unfortunately, we have seen many, especially international, students drop out of our study program because they were unable to handle the double burden of work and our highly demanding study system.
 Please take care of yourself and assess your financial possibilities as well as your mental and physical health before you take on this challenge.

-Can I stay enrolled for 1 or 2 more semesters after I have graduated to keep my residence permit?
+Can I stay enrolled for 1 or 2 more semesters after I graduate to keep my residence permit?

 You will stay an enrolled student of our Medical Engineering program until the end of the semester in which you graduate, but you cannot extend your enrollment beyond that deadline.